EVENTS

 -Guided support through to submission of a Research Ethics application

-Whether you are new to research or looking to formalise an idea into a project, this program provides practical, supported pathways to get started.
+Whether you are new to research or looking to formalise an idea into a project, this program provides practical,

 This page, our Facebook, our Instagram and our Twitter contain the most up-to-date information on our upcoming events and workshops.